Joseph Marien Stadium: Early construction

 In 1909, Royale Union Saint-Gilloise was offered a site in Duden Park in Forest, Brussels.
 Construction started in 1915, during World War I, and ended in 1919.
 On 14 September 1919, the stadium opened with a friendly game between Royale Union Saint-Gilloise and A.C.
 Milan.

 1920 Summer Olympics

 The stadium hosted some of the football events for the 1920 Summer Olympics.

 1926 renovation

 In 1926, the stadium was renovated after a design by architect Albert Callewaert.
-On this occasion, it was given an Art Deco facade that holds bas-reliefs by Oscar De Clercq.
+On this occasion, it was given an Art Deco façade that holds bas-reliefs by Oscar De Clercq.